Georges Boucher: Hockey career

+Boucher started his professional athletic career in football as halfback for the Ottawa Rough Riders of the Canadian Football League.
+After three years of football, he switched to hockey.

-He played as an amateur with the Ottawa Aberdeens and the New Edinburghs and Royal Canadians of the Ottawa City Hockey League teams.
+He played as an amateur with the Ottawa Aberdeens, and the New Edinburghs and Royal Canadians of the Ottawa City Hockey League.

 He started play with the Senators, then of the NHA, in 1915.
 At the time, he played as a forward.
 Boucher would soon switch to play as a defenceman where he would gain fame as an excellent stick handler.
 He would play with stars such as Eddie Gerard, Horrace Merrill, Sprague Cleghorn, Lionel Hitchman and King Clancy.

 Boucher played against his brother Frank in the 1923 Stanley Cup playoffs, which also featured brothers Cy and Corbett Denneny playing against each other.
 It marked the first time two different sets of brothers faced each other in an NHL or Big Four championship series.

-Boucher helped lead the Senators to four Stanley Cup champtionships between 1920 and 1927.
+Boucher helped lead the Senators to four Stanley Cup championships between 1920 and 1927.
 He played in the NHL from 1917 to 1932, scoring 117 goals and 87 recorded assists in 449 games.
 An extremely tough customer, he also had 838 penalty minutes, including 115 in just 44 games in 1926–27.
-At his retirement in 1932 he ranked 11th among NHL career points leaders.
+At his retirement in 1932, he ranked 11th among NHL career points leaders.

 He would go on to coach in the NHL in Ottawa, Boston and St. Louis.
-He would coach the Ottawa Senators of the Quebec Hockey League to the Allan Cup in 1949.
+He coached the Ottawa Senators of the Quebec Hockey League, winning the Allan Cup in 1949.

 He suffered from throat cancer for six years and was inducted into the Hockey Hall of Fame in 1960, three weeks before he died.